vercel/next.js/contributing/repository/triaging.md

 ## Bug reports

+### Automated triaging

-In the case of a bug report, **if the reproduction is missing or insufficient, the issue is automatically closed**, and a comment is added with a correct course of action.
+In case of a bug report, **if the reproduction is missing or insufficient, the issue is automatically closed**, and a comment is added with a correct course of action.
 The issue will receive [this comment](https://github.com/vercel/next.js/blob/canary/.github/actions/issue-validator/repro-link/invalid-link.md).
 We also add an `invalid link` label to mark the issue.
 To avoid your issue being closed, please follow the [bug report template](https://github.com/vercel/next.js/blob/canary/.github/ISSUE_TEMPLATE/1.bug_report.yml) carefully.

+If you filled out the "Which area(s) are affected?
+(Select all that apply)" section of the bug report template, we will add the corresponding `area:` label(s).

+### Manual triaging

 If the issue is specific to the project and not to Next.js itself, it will be converted to a [🎓️ Help discussion](https://github.com/vercel/next.js/discussions/categories/help)